cosc2336-ds-alg/assg00/README.md

 it will do some small configurations to the assignment to make it ready to build and test.

-## Congfigure Global Git Configuration Settings
+## Check Global Git Configuration Settings

-This is a good time to do some global
-[first-time git configuration](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
+This is a good time to check you have done the global [first-time git configuration](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
 In order to make commits to git repositories, you have to set a name and e-mail address in each local system you are using.
 You should